 Most programs that admit all terms (Fall, Winter, Spring, and Summer) review applications as soon as they are complete, on a rolling basis.

-At the time of admission, we will send you an official offer letter and provide you with details on how to confirm your intent to enroll, which includes a nonrefundable fee of $100.
+Please note: Accepting admission and confirming your intent to enroll requires a nonrefundable fee of $100.
 The confirmation fee is used to fund orientation activities, graduate student community development opportunities, and travel for graduate student presentations at conferences, among many other efforts.

 Equal Opportunity Statement